-C.1.18 Describe, in those years in which the external advisor has participated, the business relationships that the external advisor or any group company maintains with the company or any company in its group.
+C.1.18 Describe, in those years in which the external advisor has participated, the business relationships that the external advisor or any group company maintains

+with the company or any company in its group.

 N/A

 C.1.19 State the situations in which directors are required to resign.

-In accordance with Article 24.3, directors must offer their resignation to the Board of Directors and, if deemed necessary by the latter, present their resignation formally in the following cases: (i) When the directors no longer hold the executive positions which their appointment as directors were linked to or when the reasons for their appointment no longer exist.
-Specifically, in the case of nominated directors, when the shareholder(s) that proposed, required or determined their appointment sell(s) or transfer(s) their participation partially or in full and, as a consequence, the shareholder(s) no longer hold a significant or sufficient equity participation to justify the appointment.

-(ii) When they meet any of the legally defined criteria for incompatibility or prohibition.

-(iii) When they are taken to court for a suspected crime or are the object of disciplinary proceedings initiated by the supervisory authorities due to a serious or very serious incident.

-(iv) When they receive a serious warning from the Audit Committee because they breached their obligations as directors.

-(v) When their presence in the Board of Directors may affect the Company's credit or reputation or in any way jeopardise its interests.
+deemed (i) When linked to directors transfer(significa (ii) Whe (iii) Wh initiated (iv) Wh obligatio (v) Whe dance with Article 24.3, directors must offer their resignation to the Board of Directors and, if necessary by the latter, present their resignation formally in the following cases: In the directors no longer hold the executive positions which their appointment as directors were or when the reasons for their appointment no longer exist.
+Specifically, in the case of nominated so, when the shareholder(s) that proposed, required or determined their appointment sell(s) or (s) their participation partially or in full and, as a consequence, the shareholder(s) no longer hold and or sufficient equity participation to justify the appointment.
+In they meet any of the legally defined criteria for incompatibility or prohibition.
+In they are taken to court for a suspected crime or are the object of disciplinary proceedings by the supervisory authorities due to a serious or very serious incident.
+In they receive a serious warning from the Audit Committee because they breached their ons as directors.
+In their presence in the Board of Directors may affect the Company's credit or reputation or in any pardise its interests.

 C.1.20 Are qualified majorities other than those established by law required for any specific decision?

+Yes □ No ⊠

-If so, please describe any differences.
+If so, pl ease describe any differences.

 Description of differences

-- C.1.21 Explain whether there are any specific requirements, other than those relating to directors, to be appointed as chairman of the Board of Directors. - Yes 🗆 No 🖂
+C.1.21 Explain whether there are any specific requirements, other than those relating to directors, to be appointed as chairman of the Board of Directors.

+Yes □ No ⊠

-Description of requirements ٦
+Description of requirements

 C.1.22 State whether the Articles of Association or the Board Rules establish any limit as to the age of directors:

+Yes □ No ⊠